 A method of translating a IP address into another IP address on a network.
 NAT replaces the IP address of a computer with the IP address of the router on outgoing traffic.
 This means that only one unique IP Address is required to connect multiple devices to the internet.

 NAT translates the local IP addresses of devices on a network to one public address, enabling multiple devices to share a single IP address.

 Outbound Rules (Windows Firewall)

-Outbound rules help to prevent services on you computer to perform certain actions without your knowledge.
+Outbound rules help to prevent services on your computer to perform certain actions without your knowledge.
 Outbound rules apply to traffic originated from your computer to a network or the internet.